sanyassyed/sf_eviction/docs/ProjectReplication.md

     ```
     **Now you can use the Prefect cloud to register blocks and run your flows**

 1. Create Prefect Blocks & Deploy via code.
-You can view the execution of the below code in your Prefect Cloud account
+You can view the execution of the below code in your Prefect Cloud account, it takes about 6 mins to finish
     ```bash
         # Run the create_prefect_blocks.py and register the block
         prefect block register --file flows/create_prefect_blocks.py